 Overnight Stays

-If you carry your own tent, you can’t camp just anywhere you want, but instead, you should use the marked campsites or pitch your tent near the huts.
-Because I used only the free map for planning my hike, I didn’t know the locations of the smaller campsites not marked on the map, so I just stayed near the huts every night.
-This way you won’t have as much silence or privacy because there will always be other people camping too, but the locations were very nice with a water source and other free facilities (like dry toilets, tables, stove, and gas cooker).
+If you carry your own tent, you can’t camp just anywhere you want; instead, you should use the marked campsites or pitch your tent near the huts.
+This is the case in all national parks in Finland.
+Because I only used the free map for planning my hike, I didn’t know the locations of the smaller campsites not marked on the map, so I just stayed near the huts every night.
+This way you won’t have as much silence or privacy because there will always be other people camping too, but the locations were very nice with a water source and other free facilities (such as dry toilets, tables, stoves, and gas cookers).

 Weather Conditions in Kuusamo

-I highly recommend doing the hike in the summer months, July probably being the warmest and surest option.
+I highly recommend doing the hike in the summer months, with July probably being the warmest and most reliable option.
 In June, it can still be very cold, and because the sun doesn’t set at all, it can be difficult to sleep.
-Even in July, there was still too much light to get my tent dark during the night.
-In August, the nights are getting darker but especially at the end of the month, it can be getting cold too.
+Even in July, there was still too much light to make my tent dark at night.
+In August, the nights start to get darker, but especially at the end of the month, it can also get cold.

-If you’re up for an extreme challenge, you could do the hike during winter, but I won’t get into details with it as most people are not used to this kind of weather conditions, and it can only be recommended for very experienced hikers.
+If you’re up for an extreme challenge, you could do the hike in winter.
+However, I won’t go into details as most people are not used to those kinds of weather conditions, and it should only be attempted by very experienced hikers.

-During the summer, it’s essential to check if there is a forest fire warning.
+During summer, it’s essential to check if there is a forest fire warning.
 You can check it here, and this site is also good for the weather forecast in Finland.
-If there is a forest fire warning, making a campfire is prohibited everywhere, and even without warning, you can’t make a fire in the open.
+If there is a forest fire warning, making campfires is prohibited everywhere.
+Even without a warning, you can’t make a fire in the open.
 There are lots of marked fire sites you can use when there is no warning.

 I was lucky to do the hike during a heat wave in Europe, and it was around 30°C even in northern Finland!
-I had prepared some warm layers and a jacket for my hiking backpack but ended up leaving them out when the weather suddenly changed, and there was no need for warm clothes anymore.
-However, notice that usually the weather is a little different in Northern Finland and even in the summer, the temperatures could drop to zero during the night.
+I had prepared some warm layers and a jacket for my backpack but ended up leaving them out when the weather suddenly changed, and there was no need for warm clothes anymore.
+However, keep in mind that weather in Northern Finland can be very different, and even in summer, temperatures can drop to zero during the night.

 Safety on the Trail

-Karhunkierros trail is very well marked, and it’s impossible to get lost there.
-The only thing you have to do is to follow orange signs (usually on the trees, check the picture above) and check the signposts at 1 km intervals showing the distance to the trail ending points in Hautajärvi and Ruka.
-You will also see signs telling you the distance to the nearest huts and rest spots.
-A good outdoor map is of course always recommended, but I didn’t have any.
-I used the free map for planning my hike and then just followed the signs.
-Just in case, I also downloaded a map of the area in my maps.me app which also shows the trail.
-I never had to use this because as I said, it’s impossible to get lost there!
+The Karhunkierros trail is very well marked, and it’s almost impossible to get lost.
+All you need to do is follow the orange markers (usually painted on trees, see the picture above) and check the signposts placed at 1 km intervals, showing the distance to the trail endpoints in Hautajärvi and Ruka.
+You’ll also see signs indicating the distance to the nearest huts and rest spots.
+A good outdoor map is always recommended, but I didn’t carry one.
+I used the free map for planning my hike and then simply followed the signs.
+Just in case, I also downloaded a map of the area in my Maps.me app, which also shows the trail.
+I never had to use it because, as I said, it’s really hard to get lost here!

-Most likely there will also be lots of other hikers so even if you do the hike alone, you don’t need to worry about getting stuck in the wilderness for days if something bad happens.
-Make sure to pack a small first-aid kit and in case of emergency, call 112.
+Most likely, there will also be plenty of other hikers on the trail.
+So even if you hike alone, you don’t need to worry about being stranded in the wilderness for days if something happens.
+Make sure to pack a small first-aid kit, and in case of emergency, call 112.

-Finland has a broad mobile network, but in some areas during the hike, my internet didn’t work.
-I usually kept the phone in an airplane mode all the time, just to save some battery and quickly checked it in the evening at the camp.
-Even when the internet didn’t work, my phone still had coverage for calling so I could have used it if needed.
+Finland has excellent mobile network coverage, but during parts of the hike, my internet didn’t work.
+I usually kept my phone in airplane mode to save battery and quickly checked it in the evenings at camp.
+Even when the internet didn’t work, I still had mobile signal for calls, so I could have used it if needed.

-I had planned to do the hike in four days, but I still had food for six days.
-Take extra food for 1-2 days just in case something happens.
+I had planned to do the hike in four days but still carried food for six days.
+Bring at least 1–2 extra days’ worth of food just in case something unexpected happens.

-There aren’t any dangerous animals in Finland except the only venomous snake, an adder.
-You can recognize it by its zigzag stripes but getting bitten by one is rare.
-If you want to be extra prepared, you can buy packs of medication for adder bites from a pharmacy.
+There aren’t many dangerous animals in Finland.
+The only venomous snake is the adder, which you can recognize by its zigzag stripes, but bites are rare.
+If you want to be extra prepared, you can buy antivenom packs from a pharmacy.
 I didn’t see any snakes during my hike in Kuusamo.
-And even though the name of the trail is The Bear Circle, actually seeing bears is rare because in Finland they are usually scared of humans and try to avoid people whenever possible.
-So unlike in Canada or parts of the US, the bears won’t come to your camp and steal your food.
+And even though the trail is called the Bear Circle, actually encountering a bear is very rare.
+In Finland, bears are usually scared of people and avoid humans whenever possible.
+Unlike in Canada or parts of the US, Finnish bears won’t come into your camp to steal food.

-You don’t need to do any river crossings as there are hanging bridges and duckboards.
-The only time you might want to double-check this is during spring when the snow melts and some of the spots might flood.
+You won’t need to do any river crossings, as there are hanging bridges and duckboards along the way.
+The only exception might be in spring when the snow melts, as some areas may flood.
 Check out Karhunkierros Facebook page for updates.

 Hiking Equipment

 Less is more.
-I saw many people lugging around their superheavy 70 l backpacks.
-The only thing they complained about, was the weight of their bag.
-I never had this problem, and my bag felt light from the start of the hike.
-I wanted to be able to run with my bag and not have problems lifting it.
-I had a 45 l backpack and didn’t even pack it full.
+I saw many people lugging around their super-heavy 70 L backpacks, and the only thing they complained about was the weight of their bag.
+I never had this problem — my pack felt light from the start.
+I wanted to be able to run with my bag if needed and lift it without issues.
+I carried a 45 L backpack and didn’t even pack it full.

-For this hike, I tried to go as ultralight as possible, and my final weight (food and water included) was around 10 kg.
-And this included enough food for six days and gas for nine days.
-I could have gone for the smaller gas canister, especially when I realized that most of the wilderness huts have gas stoves you can use.
-Other gear for cooking I had was a small pot, spork, lighter and small stove.
-I also had a rag for handling the hot pot and cleaning.
+For this hike, I went as ultralight as possible.
+My final pack weight (including food and water) was around 10 kg, and this covered six days’ worth of food and gas for nine days.
+I could have chosen a smaller gas canister, especially since I later realized most wilderness huts have gas stoves you can use.
+For cooking, I carried a small pot, spork, lighter, and compact stove.
+I also had a rag for handling the hot pot and cleaning up.

-For toiletries, I had one multipurpose trek soap that I used both for my dishes, laundry and myself.
-I had toothpaste and a toothbrush, hairbrush, mirror, small dry shampoo, lip balm, coconut oil, and nail clippers.
-I also carried toilet paper, hand sanitizer and baby wipes.
+For toiletries, I packed one multipurpose trek soap (for dishes, laundry, and myself), toothpaste, toothbrush, hairbrush, mirror, small dry shampoo, lip balm, coconut oil, and nail clippers.
+I also carried toilet paper, hand sanitizer, and baby wipes.

-I wore the same clothes every day for hiking and washed them at the camp every night.
-My hiking clothes are pictured above – hiking shirt, shorts, bandana, sunglasses, and trail runners.
-I had another pair of clothes that I wore at the camp: long pants, a T-shirt and flip-flops.
+I wore the same hiking clothes every day and washed them at camp each night.
+My hiking outfit (pictured above) consisted of a hiking shirt, shorts, bandana, sunglasses, and trail runners.
+At camp, I changed into long pants, a T-shirt, and flip-flops.
 Sometimes I also wore my rain jacket.
-I had another pair of sports bra which I never wore and three pairs of underwear.
-I had two pairs of socks, and I washed a pair every night, and because the socks were usually the only clothes that were not dry in the morning, I hung them on my backpack, and they dried during the day.
-For colder weather, I would have added long warm running tights that can be worn under the long pants too, gloves, hat, long-sleeved shirt, and a warm jacket.
+I carried another sports bra (which I never used) and three pairs of underwear.
+For socks, I had two pairs, washing one each night.
+Since socks were often still damp in the morning, I hung them on my backpack, and they dried during the day.
+For colder weather, I would have added warm running tights (which can also be worn under long pants), gloves, a hat, a long-sleeved shirt, and a warm jacket.

-Other handy things I had were a Swiss knife, sleep mask (because the sun never sets and your tent will not get dark), book, power bank, phone, camera, chargers, trekking poles, water bottle, and Camelbak.
-I also had a headlamp which I never used because there was so much light all the time.
-My sleeping system consisted of a tent, sleeping pad, sleeping bag, and an inflatable pillow.
+Other handy items I carried included a Swiss knife, sleep mask (essential in summer when the sun never sets), a book, power bank, phone, camera, chargers, trekking poles, water bottle, and CamelBak.
+I also brought a headlamp, but I never needed it since there was light almost all the time.
+My sleep system consisted of a tent, sleeping pad, sleeping bag, and an inflatable pillow.

-I bought a new sleeping bag for the hike because I thought it’s going to be a lot colder and my summer sleeping bag wouldn’t be enough.
-I used Marmot Ultra Elite 20 sleeping bag, and even though the temperatures didn’t drop that much during the night, I didn’t get too hot with this bag.
-I can highly recommend this sleeping bag for Karhunkierros or any other hike too.
-It’s lightweight, highly compressible, vegan and you can use it at a temperature of 20 °F or -7 °C. For me, it was probably around 18 °C during the night, and the bag didn’t feel too hot either.
+Before the hike, I bought a new sleeping bag, thinking it would be colder and that my summer bag wouldn’t be enough.
+I used the Marmot Ultra Elite 20 sleeping bag.
+Even though the temperatures at night weren’t that low, I didn’t get too hot with this bag.
+I can highly recommend it for Karhunkierros or any other hike.
+It’s lightweight, highly compressible, vegan, and rated for 20 °F (-7 °C).
+For me, nights were around 18 °C, and the bag still felt comfortable without overheating.

 Food and Water